Jhou23/SQL-Daily-Practice/Collection/Uber Queries.md

 Count + JOIN with a comparison condition + Group by

 keys:<br/>
-1 some months have no orders, so I create a full month column(from 1 to 12) with Recursive CTE for the final report
+1 some months have no orders, so I create a full month column(from 1 to 12) with Recursive CTE for the final report<br/>
 *2(challenging) count the num of active drivers by the end of each month.
 Join drivers registered before that month, then count:
 ```
-{
 SELECT month, COUNT(d.driver_id) AS active_driver
 FROM month_col m JOIN Drivers d
 ON 202000 + m.month >= DATE_FORMAT(d.join_date, "%Y%m")
 GROUP BY month
-}
 ```